fontforge/fontforge.github.io/src/index.md

 bits=""
 +++

+FontForge

-Fontforge is a font editor
+ is a font editor
 ===========================

 Create and edit fonts in many formats: OpenType, TrueType, AAT, PostScript,